Pycord-Development/pycord/README.rst

    :target: https://github.com/Pycord-Development/pycord/releases
    :alt: Latest release

-A fork of discord.py.
-Pycord is a modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.
+A fork of discord.py Pycord is a modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.

+A fork of Pycord which aims to fix bugs early, and make it production ready, before the original repo gets the official release.

 Key Features
 ------------